 Cover and lock lid.
 Place pressure regulator on the vent pipe.
-Bring cooker to high for about 20 minutes.
+Bring cooker to high heat for about 20 minutes.
 Reduce heat; cook 10 minutes.
 Release pressure using the quick release method; turn the knob to unlock left showing (1) and wait for 5 minutes before removing lid.
 (NOTE) I rather wait as I am scared the pressure might explode.
 Rest for 5 minutes would control the pressure, then open lid slowly.
 Now add stock and continue cooking on medium heat for about 15 minutes.

 Meantime cook pumpkin in a big pot of boiling water about 15 minutes or until tender.
 Drain well.
 Return pumpkin to pot and place over low heat and cook for 1 minute.
 Remove from hob.
 Use potato masher to coarsely mash.
 Add milk and mash till smooth.
 Season and cover to keep warm.